manjunath-satyamurthy/Neural-Networks-GUI/README.md

 both the frontend and the backend.

 From section [3.1.1](#big_picture){reference-type="ref"
-reference="big_picture"} in chapter
+reference="big_picture") in chapter
 [3](#proposed_solution){reference-type="ref"
-reference="proposed_solution"}, part of the solution is to make the solution available for different platform.
+reference="proposed_solution"), part of the solution is to make the solution available for different platform.
 To achieve this for a web application the only part of the application that can be distributed for different platforms is the client application.
 A JavaScript bundler